 The volume (eg, amount of fluid), composition, and rate of replacement differ for each.
 Formulas and estimates used to determine treatment parameters provide a starting place, but treatment requires ongoing monitoring of vital signs, clinical appearance, urine output, weight, and sometimes serum electrolyte levels.

-The American Academy of Pediatrics and the WHO both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more for mild and moderate dehydration.
+The American Academy of Pediatrics and the World Health Organization (WHO) both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more for mild and moderate dehydration.
 Children with severe dehydration (eg, evidence of circulatory compromise) should receive fluids IV.
 Children who are unable or unwilling to drink or who have repetitive vomiting can receive fluid replacement orally through frequently repeated small amounts, through an IV, or through a nasogastric tube (see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
-Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be... read more ).
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).

 Patients with signs of hypoperfusion should receive fluid resuscitation with boluses of isotonic fluid (eg, 0.9% saline or Ringer's lactate).
 The goal is to restore adequate circulating volume to restore blood pressure and perfusion.
 The resuscitation phase should reduce moderate or severe dehydration to a deficit of about 8% body weight.
 If dehydration is moderate, 20 mL/kg (2% body weight) is given IV over 20 to 30 minutes, reducing a 10% deficit to 8%.
 If dehydration is severe, 3 boluses of 20 mL/kg (6% body weight) may be required.
 The end point of the fluid resuscitation phase is reached when peripheral perfusion and blood pressure are restored and the heart rate is returned to normal (in an afebrile child).